gnauhzTzu/DataScienceResources/README.md

   * **single feature**: regularization, discretization, dummy coding
     * missing value imputation,logarithm transfer, exponential transfer, Box-Cox
   * **multiple features**: PCA, LDA
-    * Filter: correlation with the dependent variable.
+    * **filter**: correlation with the dependent variable.
 Pearson’s Correlation, LDA, ANOVA, Chi-Square, information gain.
-    * **Wrapper Methods**: iteration to generate subset of features to train model. then using AUC/MSE, BIC, AIC etc. to decide to add or remove features based on the previous model, such as forward/backward/recursive feature elimination.
+    * **wrapper methods**: iteration to generate subset of features to train model. then using AUC/MSE, BIC, AIC etc. to decide to add or remove features based on the previous model, such as forward/backward/recursive feature elimination.
         * full search, heuristic search, stochastic search(GA, SA).
         * usually computationally very expensive.
-    * **Embedded Methods**, implemented by algorithms that have their own built-in feature selection methods.
+    * **embedded methods**, implemented by algorithms that have their own built-in feature selection methods.
 LASSO(L1)/RIDGE(L2) regression, regularized trees, random multinomial logit, deep learning.
    * should be pay attention to the quality and weight of features by monitor the algorithms

 ********************************************